 seeded rye sourdough

-Tip: make two loaves with double the amount ingredients.
+Tip to start with: make two loaves with double the amounts of ingredients.
 This is so incredibly tasty you’ll wish it hadn’t gone quite so quickly if you bake just one small loaf.

 I was making this alongside the Borodinsky, the true blue (black) rye because I didn’t want to waste my rye starter.
 We sliced both loaves in turn over a few days and the prize actually went to this seeded number: a third of Borodinsky loaf was still left after the seedy one was long gone.

 If you'd like to get a rye starter running, see the recipe for basic rye sourdough, it explains step by step how to go about it.
 There are two types of rye flour: dark and light; similarly to white and wholemeal wheat flours.

 The dark rye is very heavy indeed but good to start and maintain your sour.
 Light rye flour is better used in the actual bread dough.

 Once you have a lively starter, bubbling away in your airing cupboard or the warmest spot of the kitchen, making the bread is a two-stage process.
 The ferment, which is the first or initial dough, will need twelve to eighteen hours to mature.